-- 4 ears of corn, kernels cut off the cob
+- 4 ears corn shucked, kernels cut off the cob

 - Bring 3 quarts of water to boil.
 Add 1 tsp. of salt and green beans.
 Cook for about 3 minutes.
 Transfer beans into ice cold water and allow to cool.

 - Melt butter in heavy bottomed skillet (like a cast iron).
 Once melted and starting to foam, add in cumin and red pepper flake and saute until fragrant.
 Careful not to burn spices.